yoyobara/krypter/README.md

 # krypter
-a rust package for serializing data inside images
+a rust package for serializing data inside png images